Work Here?

 2014

 Deep Genomics focuses on drug development in the biotechnology sector by utilizing artificial intelligence to explore RNA biology and discover potential therapies for genetic conditions.
-The main product, the AI Workbench, employs data-driven predictions to identify new drug targets.
-This tool has evolved over time, with the latest version, AI Workbench 3.0, set to enhance its capabilities in targeting complex genetic diseases.
-Unlike many competitors, Deep Genomics not only identifies drug targets but also develops therapies that can be licensed to pharmaceutical companies and research institutions.
-The company's goal is to accelerate the drug discovery process and improve treatment options for patients suffering from genetic disorders.
+The company's main product, the AI Workbench, employs data-driven predictions to identify new drug targets.
+This tool has evolved over time, with versions that enhance its ability to target various genetic mechanisms and diseases.
+Deep Genomics differentiates itself from competitors by its specific focus on RNA splicing and its systematic approach to drug discovery, which includes licensing its findings to pharmaceutical companies and research institutions.
+The goal of Deep Genomics is to accelerate the drug development process and improve treatment options for patients suffering from genetic disorders.

 Help us improve and share your feedback!
 Did you find this helpful?